[Updated for 2023]

 Web-based applications, or apps, are a game-changer.
 Still, there’s a lot of noise out there and an avalanche of options.
 Yes, there’s something for everyone, but do you really need it?
 Should you sign up for Zizzle?
 What about Bing-Bong?
 Does your ChatFace account connect to Flip-Flop?
 Probably not, since those products are all completely fictitious.

-The point is, with so many choices, buzzwords and acronyms, it’s easy to get overwhelmed.
+The point is, with so many choices, buzzwords, and acronyms, it’s easy to get overwhelmed.
 The more relevant questions are: “Do you really need an app?” and if so, “Is it a web app or a mobile app?”
 Maybe it’s not an app at all, but Software as a Service (SaaS).
-How are these different from one another and which are the most relevant for you?
+You will have to consider how these are different from one another, and which are the most relevant for you.

-Chances are you’re going to need something; most web projects have some sort of third-party integration, any many have more than one.
+Chances are you’re going to need something; today most web projects have some sort of third-party integration, and many have more than one.
 Unfortunately, disparate components behave differently, and they don’t always play nicely together.
-The website of the future will fix this problem, and cut down on the laborious and costly process of integrating all those different solutions.
+The websites of the future will fix this problem and cut down on the laborious and costly process of integrating all those different solutions.
 Just imagine: a real-time, single sign-on dashboard that brings all your software together into a seamless experience.
 One ring to rule them all.

 The business side of the web, namely as an advertising mechanism, is its very foundation.
 However, the way we’re served advertisements and how we engage with that information will continue to evolve.
 It’s a never-ending chess match between digital advertisers and consumers.

 The future of web will likely see a “less is more approach” with fewer ads and more relevant content.
 For now, native ads (where advertisements integrate seamlessly with a website) and incentive-based content promotion are the new normal.
-Traditional display ads are already being reinvented (again), and are leaning heavily on a content type that’s transforming the web.
-Read on.
+Traditional display ads are already being reinvented (again) and are leaning heavily on a content type that’s transforming the web.

 VIDEO (KILLED THE RADIO STAR)

-It’s official: video is quickly taking over the internet.
-By 2020, video will comprise over 80% of all consumer internet traffic.
-Currently, there’s more video uploaded to the web in one month than television has produced in the last three decades.
+It’s official: video is taking over the internet.
+In 2023, video is considered to account for an incredible 82% of all internet traffic. c.
+Currently, there are more videos uploaded to the web in one month than television has produced in the last three decades.
 Wow.

-The video age will not only change the way information is delivered, but also how its created and distributed.
+The video age changes not only the way information is delivered but also how its created and distributed.
 As the web evolves from a text and image medium to full motion/video, more advanced tools will be introduced for a new generation.
-Sure, anyone with an iPhone can already shoot and post a quick, guerilla-style video, but it’s easy to spot (and often dismiss) the amateurs.
-In the future web, it won’t be so easy to tell the difference; everyone will be able to produce and broadcast professional quality content quickly and affordably.
+Sure, anyone with a smartphone can already shoot and post a quick, guerilla-style video, but in past years it’s been easy to spot (and often dismiss) the amateurs.
+With the rise of TikTok and Instagram Reels, it’s not as easy to tell the difference; content creators can produce and broadcast professional quality content quickly and affordably.
 Better get ready for your close-up.